rikvermeulen/lightning/README.md

 - Absolute Imports using `@` prefix
 - VSCode configuration: Debug, Settings, Tasks and extension for PostCSS, ESLint, Prettier, TypeScript
 - Fonts with Next/font for optimizing custom fonts and remove external network requests

-### 📦 Expansion Pack

-Easily install common libraries, additional components, and configs with `create lightning-app@latest` command.

-- Unit Testing with [Vitest]() and React Testing Library
-- PWA with Workbox and Next-PWA plugin
-- Handle user authentication with [Auth.js]() with providers like Google, Twitter, GitHub.

 ## 👨🏻‍💻 Getting started